Bitcoin Enters a New Era and Hits an All Time High of $3400

 A New U.S. Sanctions Bill Aims to Research Cryptocurrency

 This week the U.S. president Donald Trump signed a new foreign sanctions bill which mentioned the use of digital currencies.
 According to reports, Trump described the bill as “flawed” but signed the measure anyway.
-The text describing cryptocurrencies states, "A discussion of and data regarding trends in illicit finance, including evolving forms of value transfer such as so-called cryptocurrencies, other methods that are computer, telecommunications, or internet-based, cybercrime, or any other threats that the Secretary may choose to identify."
+The text describing cryptocurrencies states, “A discussion of and data regarding trends in illicit finance, including evolving forms of value transfer such as so-called cryptocurrencies, other methods that are a computer, telecommunications, or internet-based, cybercrime, or any other threats that the Secretary may choose to identify.”
 The U.S. has been tightening regulations towards digital currencies in a swift manner as of late.